codediodeio/lightstate/README.md

 };
 ```

 You can pass middleware through options or by calling `use`.
-Note: Only one middleware function is allowed per StateContext object.
+Note: Only one middleware function is allowed per StatefulObject.

 ```ts
 const state = new StatefulObject({ name: 'bubba' }, opts);